 Mambo Italiano was nominated for six Canadian Comedy Awards.

 Gaudreault co-wrote Louis 19, le roi des ondes, which Ron Howard adapted into EDtv.
-Gaudreault also directed and co-wrote Mambo Italiano, Le vrai du faux, Le sens de l'humour and De père en flic — the highest-grossing French-language film in Canadian history.
-He also wrote and directed the sequel, De père en flic 2.
+Gaudreault both co-wrote and directed De pere en flic (the highest-grossing French-language film in Canadian history), Le vrai du faux, Le sens de l'humour and Mambo Italiano, which earned six Canadian Comedy Award nominations.
+He also wrote and directed De père en flic 2, and most recently, the comedy Menteur.
+He also co-wrote the upcoming Lignes de fuite, and is producing the English-language remake of De père en flic, Fathers and Guns.

 Luke Kirby, Ginette Reno, Paul Sorvino, Peter Miller, Mary Walsh

 Daniel Louis, Denise Robert

 Family Relationships, LGBTQ2S+